wangziqi2013/wangziqi2013.github.io/_posts/2020-09-05-an-adaption-cache-compression-scheme.markdown

 typically only execute a limited set of programs for fixed functions.
 When it comes to general purpose processors, this will not work well, given a braoder range of programs that will be executed.

+The paper, therefore, proposes a simple compression scheme with adaptive dictionary.
+The basic architecture is simple:
+A compression and decompression module sit between the LLC and the main memory.
+A metadata store maintains metadata fields such as compressed size, compressed store addresses, etc., as we will see later.